 An interesting side-story to everything happening in Halkeginia is how it seems to interact with the world that we know ourselves.
 Saito, as it turns out, is not the only thing from our world that has found its way to Halkeginia by way of portal mishaps.
 He begins finding familiar, modern-day objects that the people of this land worship as poorly-understood, magical artifacts.

 Saito gets to interact with these in interesting ways and I like how their reveals are foreshadowed.
 You keep getting hints about what these items may turn out to be, until it’s finally revealed at the most comedic moment possible.
 I am obviously not going to spoil these fantastic moments, but keep an eye out for them and look forward to the Staff of Destruction.

 #5 Guiche and Montmorency

 With a cast of girls all stumbling over each other for Saito’s attention, there is no shortage of women who could be said to be “best girl”.
 Strangely, it’s actually one of the girls detached from the harem that ended up being my favorite.

-Guiche is a narcissistic pretty boy who is initially introduced as a minor antagonist, but develops into a reliable friend who frequently gets to show off his good side.
+Guiche is a narcissistic pretty boy who is initially introduced as a minor antagonist.
+He then develops into a reliable friend who frequently gets to show off his good side.
 He is, however, a flirtatious womanizer who is enchanted by every girl he meets.
 Montmorency is his one true love and he always comes crawling back to her to beg forgiveness, only to slip up again when the next mademoiselle catches his eye.
 Montmorency has to constantly keep him in check and gets even more to worry about when war breaks out and Guiche is drafted to fight alongside his father.

 They are both fantastic characters and it’s a fun idea to have a couple with their own problems exist besides a regular harem.